-Welcome from the Program Co-Chiefs
+Welcome from the Department Co-Chairs

-Since its founding in 2015, the Program in Medical Ethics, Humanities, and Law has witnessed tremendous growth at the medical school.
+Since its founding in 2015, the Department of Medical Ethics, Humanities, and Law has witnessed tremendous growth at the medical school.
 We owe enormous thanks for the outstanding support we have received from WMed leaders, our partner institutions, Western Michigan University, Ascension Borgess, Bronson Healthcare and the Southwest Michigan community.
 We have developed one of the most robust medical student and resident educational programs in the country, an exceptional clinical ethics consultation service, and a burgeoning research program.

 We remain focused on our original purpose: to offer a unique, multi-disciplinary academic program focused on historical, perennial, and emerging issues related to the practice of modern medicine.
 Together, our mission is to promote robust inquiry, interprofessional dialogue, meaningful educational opportunities, and professional and humanistic development in aspiring physicians, as well as others who are engaged in the delivery of health care.